- Publications and resources

 If you propose to develop the design of a major change to a type-certificated aircraft, aircraft engine or propeller you should seek an STC, especially if you wish to sell your design to multiple customers.

 Further information is available in 021c15.pdf (pdf 436.8 KB).

 View the Register of Australian supplemental type certificates on our website.

 How to apply for a supplemental type certificate

 Submit an application for an STC.
 Your application should be accompanied by extra information that describes your design and shows how you intend to show compliance with the certification basis.
 The documents required to obtain an STC are described in AC 21-15.

 Step 1 - complete the application form

 The form provides guidelines that will assist you in completing the form correctly.
 Please read these guidelines carefully.
-If you have any further questions regarding the form and how to fill it out please do not hesitate to phone the CASA service centre on 136 773.
+If you have any further questions regarding the form or how to fill it out please do not hesitate to phone Aircraft Certification on 131 757.

 Part A - Applicant's details